rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 		libmetis-dev python3-bibtexparser python3-future coinor-clp coinor-libclp-dev \
 		python3-mpmath libmpfr-dev libmpfrc++-dev

+.. comment FIXME: remove minieigen from above list when master will compile without minieigen.
+If all works out as expected the double-conversion package won't be used either.

 * For **Ubuntu 16.04** ``libqglviewer-dev-qt5`` is to be replaced by ``libqglviewer-dev`` and ``python3-ipython`` by ``ipython3``.

+* The packages ``python3-mpmath libmpfr-dev libmpfrc++-dev`` in above list are required only if one wants to use high precision calculations.
+The latter two only if `mpfr <https://www.mpfr.org/>`_ will be used.
+See :ref:`high precision documentation<highPrecisionReal>` for more details.

 * For building documentation (the ``make doc`` invocation explained below) additional package ``texlive-xetex`` is required.
 On some multi-language systems an error ``Building format(s) --all.
 This may take some time... fmtutil failed.`` may occur, in that case a package ``locales-all`` is required.